John Anderson (singer): "Swingin'" and mainstream success

 The release of Anderson's fourth album, Wild & Blue, in 1982 led to his breakthrough to mainstream country when the single "Swingin'" hit the airwaves early the next year.
-Co-written with long-time writing partner, Lionel Delmore, the song broke into the country charts and reached Number One by March, while at the same time crossing over to the Billboard Hot 100, reaching a peak of Number 43.
-The single became the biggest selling record in the history of Warner Bros.
+Co-written with his long-time writing partner, Lionel Delmore, the song broke into the country charts and reached number one by March, while at the same time crossing over to the Billboard Hot 100, reaching a peak of number 43.
+The single became the biggest-selling record in the history of Warner Bros.
 Records.
 In the wake of "Swingin'", Anderson received five nominations for Country Music Association awards for the year.
 He was the winner of the Horizon Award, and the song was named Single of the Year; he also received nominations for Song of the Year, Male Vocalist of the Year, and Album of the Year.

 Anderson's success with Wild & Blue carried on through several more albums, but none would match its chart numbers or sales.
 In 1986, Anderson and Warner Bros. parted ways.